lucee/lucee-docs/docs/03.reference/02.tags/abort/_attributes/showError.md

-				The error to display when cfabort executes.
-				The error message displays in the standard CFML error page.
+The error to display when **cfabort** executes.
+When supplied, the error message will be displayed using the configured error template for the server or web context.